 Shedding of 80-100 hair strands per day is totally natural and normal.
 This process is called shedding and not hair fall.
 It is part of the hair growth cycle.
 So yes, we have to know about the hair growth cycle first.

 The three stages of the hair growth cycle are

 - Catagen Phase

 - Telogen Phase

-The beauty of the nature is that each hair strand has its own growth cycle which makes sure that all the hairs won’t fall out of our head during the Telogen phase.
+The beauty of nature is that each hair strand has its own growth cycle, which makes sure that all the hairs won’t fall out of our head during the Telogen phase.
 It is evident now that irrespective of any preventive measures you take, the hair strands at the telogen phase are going to shed.

 Many would have let out a sigh of relief after reading this, but don’t waste your time counting the number of hair strands to check whether it is within the 80-100 limit.

 Just follow the right hair care regimen to escape from hair fall.
 Get to know about it in our upcoming posts.